LuiseQuoss/ebvcube/README.md

 #read the properties of the file
 prop.file <- ebv_properties(file)

-#take a look at the general properties of the dataset - there are more properties to discover!
+#take a look at the general properties of the data set - there are more properties to discover!
 prop.file@general[1:4]
 #> $title
 #> [1] "Local bird diversity (cSAR/BES-SIM)"